 Declaring a Climate Emergency is the perfect way for Council to tell the truth about the current situation and create an atmosphere where action is a focus and a priority.
 Unfortunately, too many councils have declared a Climate Emergency and then become complacent.
-I will support a Climate Emergency Declaration in Nillumbik but we need to make sure it is presented alongside a guarantee of strong, ongoing action.
-I will work with experts and local members of the community to make this a reality.
+I support a Climate Emergency Declaration in Nillumbik but we need to make sure it is presented alongside a guarantee of strong, ongoing action.
+I am working with experts and local members of the community to make this a reality.

-I will support a Climate Emergency Declaration but it must come alongside a plan for real, consistent action.
+I support a Climate Emergency Declaration but it must come alongside a plan for real, consistent action.

 Declaring a Climate Emergency is a powerful way of putting climate in the spotlight – both locally and on a much broader scale – but we have to do it right.
 It has to come alongside a well-thought-out plan.
 I will work hard to make sure this happens because right now, it is more important than ever.

 Council needs a climate plan which is dynamic, which involves constant evaluation, and which is able to adapt over time to become stronger and more effective throughout its lifetime.
 Dealing with this issue isn’t a case of passing one plan or one motion and then celebrating our victory.
 It will take constant work over a long period of time to ensure we’re doing everything we possibly can.

 A climate plan can pave the way towards a cleaner future, allowing Nillumbik to reduce carbon emissions, draw carbon from the atmosphere and create cheap, clean energy for the community.
 We know that renewables are becoming increasingly cheaper and this can be passed on to the community, especially through schemes which help decentralise energy generation, such as community solar.

 A strong plan will make energy in Nillumbik cheaper and cleaner.

 Council needs a plan that will take action from four major angles:

 - working to draw carbon out of the atmosphere; and